-With these concerns in mind, the Milton Public Schools has instituted this "Social Networking Policy," and announces its expectations for staff members' use of social networks including but not limited to Facebook, Linked-in, Twitter, personal e-mail accounts, cell phones, text message features of cell phones, use of blogs, and other electronic or technology-based communication systems.
+With these concerns in mind, the Milton Public Schools has instituted this "Social Networking Policy," and announces its expectations for staff members' use of social networks including but not limited to Facebook, Linkedin, Twitter, personal email accounts, cell phones/smartphone, texting, use of blogs, and other electronic or technology-based communication systems.

-It is acknowledged that there may be instances where communication with personal cell phones or via e-mail is warranted.
+It is acknowledged that there may be instances where communication with personal cell phones or via personal email is warranted.
 These actions should only occur when necessitated by school-related matters outside of regular school hours and may not be personal in nature.
-In such limited circumstances, the district anticipates that teachers will make reasonable use of their cell phones or smart phones to convey time-sensitive information on scheduling issues and the like.
+In such limited circumstances, the district anticipates that teachers will make reasonable use of their cell phones/smartphones to convey time-sensitive information on scheduling issues and the like.

-Examples of situations which might be appropriately involve the provision of a personal cell phone number to a student and/or the collection of one or more student cell phone numbers are:
+Examples of situations which might be appropriate to involve the provision of a personal phone number to a student and/or the collection of one or more student phone numbers are:

-- a) a field trip where a teacher might provide one or more students with the number in case a group of students might get separated from the main group - b) a coach who needs to contact to convey information to team captains or send an emergency text message to the team - c) a school-sponsored events for which teachers serve as duly appointed advisors and may need to convey messages in a timely manner to students and may not have access to schoolbased e-mail accounts, school-provided telephones or school-based web pages. d) a summer AP course where the teacher might give their personal cell phone number so that they are reachable at a different address
+- a field trip where a teacher might provide one or more students with the number in case a group of students might get separated from the main group b) a coach who needs to contact or convey information to team captains, or send an emergency text message to the team - c) at school-sponsored events for which teachers serve as duly appointed advisors and may need to convey messages in a timely manner to students and may not have access to school-based email accounts, school-provided telephones or school-based web pages.

-Except as articulated above in this section, teachers are discouraged from using home telephones, personal cell phones or personal e-mail accounts to communicate with students.
+Except as articulated above in this section, teachers are discouraged from using home telephones, personal cell phones/smartphones or personal email accounts to communicate with students.
 Your communications with students, even if you do not use school resources for such communications, are within the jurisdiction of the school district to monitor as they arise out of your position as an educator.
 Any conduct, whether online or not, that reflects poorly upon the school district or consists of inappropriate behavior on the part of a staff member, may expose an employee to discipline up to and including discharge.
 Even if you are not using a school telephone, computer, classroom or the like to engage in contact with a student, such contact is not outside of the school district's authority to take appropriate disciplinary action.
 If your behavior is inappropriate, undermines your authority to instruct or maintain control and discipline with students, compromises your objectivity, or harms students, the school district reserves the right to impose discipline for such behavior.
 A teacher may also face individual liability for inappropriate online communications with students and/or parents and guardians, as well as exposing the district to vicarious liability in certain instances.